gsurma/xcode_project_cleaner/README.md

 # Xcode Project Cleaner
-Shell script that cleans up xcode projects.
+Shell script that cleans up xcode project.
 Works for both iOS and macOS.

 If you have a problem running your Xcode project try solving it with just one `cleanup` terminal command!